 Save the date for Blondes vs. Brunettes on May 3, 2015, in Madison!

 About the event

 Two sides, one team.
-In its second year in Madison, Blondes vs. Brunettes is the only flag football game in Wisconsin that is volunteer-driven, bringing together young professionals to support the Alzheimer’s Association.
+In its third year in Madison, Blondes vs. Brunettes is the only flag football game in Wisconsin that is volunteer-driven, bringing together young professionals to support the Alzheimer’s Association.
 Two participating teams are divided based on the age-old rivalry between blondes and brunettes.

 Alzheimer’s disproportionately affects women in diagnosis and caregiver roles.
 An event created and played by women, Blondes vs. Brunettes sends a message of solidarity: We plan to meet this disease with energy and attitude.
 We are the generation that can provide both the fuel and spark in this fight.